Summary

 Mercedes-Benz refers to the saloon model as a ‘four-door coupé’ and the estate model as a ‘shooting brake’, however neither is correct and it’s simply marketing spin based on the CLA being lower and sleeker (and more expensive) than the A-Class models that it’s based on.
 There are higher-performance models called the Mercedes-AMG CLA 35 and CLA 45, which are not covered here.
 We are building separate pages for these models, so check back soon.

-A facelifted version of the Mercedes-Benz CLA is set to arrive in the UK in Autumn 2023.
+A facelifted version of the Mercedes-Benz CLA arrived in the UK in Autumn 2023.
 This consists of a collection of minor updates to the existing car, rather than a major upgrade.

 - Mercedes-Benz A-Class (2018 onwards) – Expert Rating

-- More Mercedes-Benz ratings, reviews, news and features
+- More Mercedes-Benz Expert Ratings, new car reviews, news and features

 Key specifications